DiceTechnology/doris-android-example/d2g/README.md

 # Download To Go (D2G)
-The Download To Go features allows you to download VODs and play it back offline.
+The Download To Go feature allows you to download VODs and play it back offline.
 This module contains a working example of this feature.

 ## Setup
 The following section describes how to setup the dependencies.